Lucas-Froguel/NBAFantasyAnalyzer/README.md

 # NBA Fantasy Analyzer

 This system was designed to analyze and predict NBA fantasy scores.
+The code is structured in DDD (domain-driven design).

 # Architecture